t4d-gmbh/powerbi-example-surfspots/doc/key_concepts.md

 A calculated column, like a measure, is a set of Data Analysis Expressions that calculate a scalar value or a text.
 Unlike a measure, a calculated column is permanently assigned to a table and is only recalculated when the entire data set is refreshed.
-Expressions that depend on a specific filter context can **not** be used in a calculated column.
+Expressions that depend on a specific filter context **cannot** be used in a calculated column.
 It is also possible to calculate an entire table.